sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Successfully rename "%(from)s" to "%(to)s".
-:Groups: file-operation, operation-rename, authenticated, ssh, success
+:Groups: authenticated, success, file-operation, operation-rename, ssh
 :From version: 1.6.0
 :To version: None
 :Description: None